 Continue Reading: What are the Average Salaries in Germany?

-In Austria, dual citizenship is only allowed in very few cases, so Germany comes out on top in this round.
+In Austria, dual citizenship is only in very few cases, So Germany comes out on top in this round.

-Both Austria and Germany are known for having a high cost of living.
+Both Austria and Germany have a high cost of living.

 However, Germany is significantly cheaper for some everyday items like bread and domestic beer.
 Germany is also cheaper than Austria when it comes to eating at restaurants, but is much more expensive for items like rent and petrol.